footedroom575/candr_cpp/README.md

 # CANDR - Compile And Run

-CANDR is a very basic **Linux shell script** to compile and execute C++ (.cpp) files.
+CANDR is a very basic **Linux shell script** to compile and execute C++ (.cpp) or Java (.java) files.

-It executes the CPP Program immediately if it gets compiled successfully.
+It executes the CPP/Java Program immediately if it gets compiled successfully.
 Otherwise, it shows the output or the compilation error.

 ## Installation: